nobias-fht/advanced-scripting/docs/course/pipelines/advanced_segmentation/instances_to_rois.md

 #Converting intstances to ROIs

-Unfortunatley, there isn't a very easy way to convert these instances into ROIs without using a plugin.
+Unfortunately, there isn't a very easy way to convert these instances into ROIs without using a plugin.
 This is a situation where you're probably better off using a programming language that isn't Fiji macro (cough, :snake:, cough).
 However, we can work around this limitation.

-One thing we could do since each nucleus is now labelled with a different intensity value is threshold our images, starting with the first label (isolating that cell), converting this to an ROI, adding it to the ROI manager, and then repeating for the seccond label and so on.
+One thing we could do since each nucleus is now labelled with a different intensity value is threshold our images, starting with the first label (isolating that cell), converting this to an ROI, adding it to the ROI manager, and then repeating for the second label and so on.

 Sounds incredibly tedious, doesn't it?